Follow-Up Emails for Job Interviews: 3 Templates

 Hi [Name],

 I enjoyed our conversation [yesterday/today] about the [position] at [company].
-I’m excited about the opportunity and look forward to meeting other team members and learning more about what I can bring to the role.
+I'm excited about the opportunity and look forward to meeting more of the team and exploring how I can contribute to the role.

 If you need anything else from me or have any additional questions, please don't hesitate to reach out.